Jeni's Splendid Ice Creams: History

 Jeni's Splendid Ice Creams was founded by Jeni Britton-Bauer, who is the current chief creative officer.

 Before starting Jeni's Splendid Ice Creams, Britton-Bauer attended The Ohio State University and studied art history and fine art.
 While in college, she was given vials of scented chemicals by a chemistry graduate colleague, which led her to gather essential oils, make her own perfume, and sell her perfumes for a few years.

 Bauer experimented with the essential oil of cayenne pepper and combined it with chocolate ice cream to make spicy frozen chocolate.
 She determined that ice cream was "the perfect carrier of scent," and thus began making other flavors of ice cream with essential oils.
 Two weeks later, she decided that she wanted to make scented ice cream as a business and dropped out of Ohio State.

 Bauer first sold her ice cream at a farmer's market in Columbus, Ohio.
 Later on in 1996, Britton-Bauer opened her first storefront in the North Market area of Columbus, dubbed Scream Ice Creams.
 Britton-Bauer worked there for several years while further developing flavors.
 Some of the first few flavors were Salty Caramel, Wildberry Lavender, and Queen City Cayenne.
 After four years, Britton-Bauer closed Scream and attended the ice cream short course at Penn State.

 The first Jeni's Splendid Ice Creams opened in 2002, also in the North Market.
 This establishment offered a wider variety of serving options than Scream, which provided customers one flavor at a time.
-Within the first year, the brother of her then-boyfriend (now husband) Charly joined the company, making him the third member of the company in addition to Britton-Bauer and Charly.
+Within the first year, the brother of her then-boyfriend (now husband) Charly joined the company, making him the second member of the company.

 In 2006, Bauer opened her first store outside of North Market and continued to expand into other locations in the area.
 In 2009, John Lowe was appointed as the company's first CEO.

 As of November 2022, the company has 1,800 employees.